goreleaser/nfpm/www/docs/configuration.md

 # Description.
 # Defaults to `no description given`.
+# Most packagers call for a one-line synopsis of the package.
+Some (like deb)
+# also call for a multi-line description starting on the second line.
 description: Sample package

 # Vendor.
 # This will expand any env var you set in the field, eg vendor: ${VENDOR}
+# This is only used by the rpm packager.
 vendor: GoReleaser

 # Package's homepage.